 Start following the Bow River Pathway / Trail.
 As you move along the riverbank, your perspective of the city’s skyline changes, too.
 Some hidden buildings become visible, and some visible ones become hidden.

 You will be passing by some bridges while treading along the Bow River Pathway.
 However, when you reach the Lazy Day Raft Rentals, you’re also at the Bow River Pathway Bridge.

-Now, from the Bow River Pathway Bridge, do not cross in the direction to downtown.
+Now, from the Bow River Pathway Bridge, do not cross in the direction of downtown.
 Look behind you, and you will find a series of steps on the hill.
 Follow the footpath to the mound and climb the 167 steps.
 I guarantee that the views from up there will take your breath away.

 Go down from McHugh Bluff and walk back to the Bow River Pathway Bridge.
 Continue your leisurely stroll – all the way to the Peace Bridge.

 I finished my stroll at 6:30 in the afternoon.
 The sun was still up – so I decided to Google where to watch the

 There are two hostels in Calgary: HI Calgary Hostel and Wicked Hostel.
 Both are within walking distance to downtown and accessible to public transport.
 If you want to stay in downtown Calgary, luxurious and mid-range hotels are everywhere.
 You can book your accommodation via Booking, Expedia, , and HostelWorld.

 TOUR TO BANFF AND JASPER FROM CALGARY